nicholasaleks/SecDev-Test/brute_force_by_timing/README.md

 OR you may complete the scripts' actions manually:

 Git and Docker must be installed on the host system.
-They is freely available in Debian, however the docker.io package is needs to be installed from the unstable archive.
+They are freely available in Debian, however the docker.io package needs to be installed from the unstable archive.

 The Debian package names and required versions are as follows:
 - docker.io >= 1.13.1
 - docker-compose >= 1.8.0
 - git >= 2.11

 Under the Debian unstable docker.io package, it's necessary to add your user to the `docker` group and then login to again.
 Alternatively you can run as root.

 Docker variants are available for [macOS](https://www.docker.com/docker-mac) and [Windows](https://www.docker.com/docker-windows).

 2. Prepare the attack

 On Debian stretch, macOS and other Unix-likes, you can complete this step by running `./2_prepare.sh`.

 OR you may complete the scripts' actions manually:

 First you'll want to walk the directory tree of the git repository to the location of this readme file.

 Next run `docker-compose build` to build the Docker image.

 Finally run `docker compose run attack make -B` to compile the vulnerable program.
 It is safe to ignore the pedantic warnings.

 3. Run